SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPersonEntity/GetExtraFields.md

 so.topic: reference
 ---

-Get the extra fields on PersonEntity as a map.
+Get the extra fields on NSPersonEntity as a map.

 **Returns:** Map containing extra field values by field name.